The Montana Cooperative Wildlife Research Unit

 The University of Montana

-Supervisor and field assistants are sought for a study of songbird nest success in relation to habitat features of aspen forests in Montana.
-The two field sites are located in central Montana in mid-elevation (%7e6000 ft) aspen forests mixed with grasslands and lodgepole pine-douglas fir forests.
-Field assistants will have the opportunity to gain experience in various bird research techniques, such as nest searching and monitoring, videotaping nests, and egg and nestling measurements.
+Field assistants are sought for a study of songbird nest success in relation to habitat features of aspen forests in Montana.
+The two field sites are located in central Montana in mid-elevation (6000 ft) aspen forests mixed with grasslands and lodgepole pine-douglas fir forests.
+Field assistants will have the opportunity to gain experience in various bird research techniques, such as nest searching and monitoring, videotaping nests, mist-netting, and egg and nestling measurements.
 All field assistants will take part in an assessment of the aspen habitat, which involves extensive vegetation surveys and various nest measurements.
 The project will begin mid-May and will run through mid-August.
 Prior experience with western birds is desirable, and enthusiasm and a strong work ethic are a must.
-Pay is $1700/mo for supervisor and $1200-1400/mo for nest searchers, depending on experience.
-Review of applications will begin immediately and will continue until positions are filled (no later than March 31, 2013).
+Pay is $1200-1400/mo for nest searchers, depending on experience.
+Review of applications will begin immediately and will continue until positions are filled (no later than March 15, 2014).

 University of Montana